 The wiring for an ignition switch is very different depending on the type of vehicle you have.
 Modern car models can also have many different wires going to the switch, such as the immobilizer etc. But here’s how older ignition switches are wired and how you can wire your own ignition switch into a vehicle.

-Always check a wiring diagram for your vehicle before to ensure that you will not damage any electrical parts.
+Always check a wiring diagram for your vehicle beforehand to ensure that you will not damage any electrical parts.

 1. Prepare Vehicle